dmdqy/pathermo/README.md

 ## References
+All data included in the group_values and molecules files are from published literature and are cited.
 [1] Benson, Sidney William.
 "Thermochemical kinetics: methods for the estimation of thermochemical data and rate parameters."
 (1976).
 [2] Eigenmann, H. K., D. M. Golden, and S. W. Benson.
 "Revised group additivity parameters for the enthalpies of formation of oxygen-containing organic compounds."
 The Journal of Physical Chemistry 77, no. 13 (1973): 1687-1691.
 [3] Patai, Saul, Zvi Rappoport, and Charles James Matthew Stirling.
 "The chemistry of sulphones and sulphoxides."
 (1988).